How to Manage IP Addresses on Your VPS

 Example B (one A Record and one CNAME):

-Along with these basics, you can also make use of the DNS editor to configure other things as well.
+Along with these basics, ScalaHosting VPS customers can also use the DNS editor to configure other aspects of their accounts.
 There are quite a number of DNS record types for various uses.
 For example, MX records for email routing, TXT records for technical use, and more.

 How to Change the IP Address of your Website in ScalaHosting?